ClarkQian/Algorithm/README.md

-# algorithm-in-cpp
+# algorithm
-Make anyway to make the code more clearly.
+Make all efforts to making the code more clearly.
 Happy everyday!
 The reposetory will be classified by different parts.